hodamansour/TechTest-BrokenApp/README.md

 ### Styling

 I'm not very much of a CSS person but I would love it if the app could look better then what it looks like right now...
 Let your creativity fly! :bird:

+### Things NOT To Change :no_entry:

+- The name of the files are correct and shouldn't be changed.
+The way the files are organized in the tree is also correct and they shouldn't be moved around.
+Keep each file in the place where it is and don't move them from one folder to another.